Sorry, you need to enable JavaScript to visit this website.

 Where to find it: Tropical & subtropical oceans

 Take a wide berth around this cute little puff ball – each has enough venom to kill you 30 times over!
 Unperturbed, the Japanese consider it a delicacy.
 To make up for its lack of speed and agility, the pufferfish swallows a huge amount of water, inflating itself like a balloon.
-If a predator will not be deterred by its unswallowable size and spiky spines, the fish’s lethal venom would finish it off in seconds.
+If a predator will not be deterred by its unswallowable size and spiky spines, the fish’s lethal venom will finish it off in seconds.

 5. Swan